-Action Alternative: No effects to water quality, quantity and distribution are expected from proposed non-mechanized mineral exploration activity.
+Action Alternative: Exploration is not expected to occur near the drainage bottom.
+No effects to water quality, quantity and distribution are expected from proposed project activity.

 6. AIR QUALITY:

 What pollutants or particulate would be produced?
 Identify air quality regulations or zones (e.g. Class I air shed) the project would influence.
 Identify cumulative effects to air quality.